KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-weconnectid by NikolasRupp](https://github.com/NikolasRupp/MMM-weconnectid)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "0.8"
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WeeklySchedule by pinsdorf](https://github.com/pinsdorf/MMM-WeeklySchedule)